Swift X-ray and UV Observations of SDSS J141118.31+481257.6 During its First Ever Recorded Superoutburst: Swift X-ray and UV/optical data

 \section{\textit{Swift} X-ray and UV/optical data}

-In the following tables we provide the data behind Figure \ref{fig:lc} for SDSS J141118.31+481257 during its superoutburst period.
-Additional UV data and optical data were obtained for several observations during the off-peak state.
+In the following tables we provide the UV and X-ray data behind Figure \ref{fig:lc} for SDSS J141118.31+481257 during its superoutburst period.
+Additional UV and optical data were obtained for several observations during the off-peak state.

 \bsp